 Description Enables the selection of the SDTI option and the bandwidth for the XNet network.
-On the XT3 server, there is one pair of SDTI connectors: XNet2 No Relay connectors are used at 2970 Mbps.
 The SDTI circuit is closed only when the Multicam software is started.

-Values The following values are available:No Relay 2970 (Mbps)Off Default value Off
+Values The following values are available:

+Default value Off

 Net Name

 Description Machine name on the SDTI network.
 It is not mandatory because a network number is assigned to the EVS server.
 It is however recommended as it helps to easily identify the servers connected to the XNet network.
 The Net Name will be displayed even if the SDTI code is not valid.
 Values The Net Name is user-defined and cannot exceed 8 characters.
 Default value By default, no Net Name is assigned.